bbauska/learn-javascript/README.md

 var z = myFunction(5, 6); // z equals to 30
 ```
 <h4>Function Hoisting</h4>
 In JavaScript, functions can be called before they are declared.
-This is because function declarations are hoisted to
+This is because function
-the top of the current scope.
+declarations are hoisted to the top of the current scope.
 ```
 console.log(myFunction(5, 6)); // Outputs: 30
 function myFunction(x, y) {
 return x * y;
 ```
 <h4>Arrow Functions</h4>
 Arrow functions were introduced in ES6 as a short syntax for writing function expressions.
-You don’t need the
-function keyword, the return keyword, and the curly brackets.
+You don’t need the function keyword, the return keyword, and the curly brackets.
 ```
 const myFunction = (x, y) = > x * y;
 console.log(myFunction(5,6)); // Outputs: 30
 ```
-In the next chapter, we will explore more complex aspects of JavaScript functions, such as closures and higher-order
+In the next chapter, we will explore more complex aspects of JavaScript functions, such as
-functions.
+closures and higher-order functions.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch5">Chapter 5: Arrays and Iteration in JS</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In this chapter, we will explore one of the most important data structures in JavaScript: Arrays.
-We will go through
+In this chapter, we will explore one of the most important data structures in JavaScript:
-the basics of creating and manipulating arrays, along with the different methods of iterating through arrays to ma­
+Arrays.
+We will go through the basics of creating and manipulating arrays, along with the
-nipulate or access the data stored within them.
+different methods of iterating through arrays to manipulate or access the data stored within them.
 <h4>Understanding Arrays</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch6">Chapter 6: Objects and Object-Oriented Programming in JS</h2>